tu-studio/neural-reverb-emulation/README.md

 ### 2. Run the Project

-Training is initiated through the `./exp` script, with parameters configured in `params.yaml`.
+Training is initiated through the `./exp` script, with parameters configured in `params.yaml`, and steps configured in `dvc.yaml`.
 Progress and results are logged to TensorBoard.

 **On the HPC cluster:**